 Since winning the Banff and Bordeaux international string quartet competitions in 2019, the Marmen Quartet is one of the most sought-after young quartets around, appearing at Berlin Philharmonie, Wigmore Hall, Lucerne Festival, Amsterdam Quartet Biennale amongst others.
 As a composer and interpreter of contemporary music, Johannes is regularly commissioned and has recently had works and arrangements performed in the Wigmore Hall, Kings Place and Berlin Konzerthaus as well as being featured on releases by Signum Records and Orchid Classics.

 Swiss born violinist Laia Valentin Braun enjoys a vivid chamber music career, having appeared in halls and festivals all around Europe.
-In 2022 he was appointed as the new second violinist of the award winning Marmen String Quartet, which has appeared in some of the most prestigious concert venues and festivals all across the world.
-Highlights in his career so far include chamber music performances in Wigmore Hall London, Philharmonie Berlin, Fundação Calouste Gulbenkian Lisbon, Konserthuset Stockholm, appearing as a Soloist with Camerata Zurich and most recently performing Robert Schumann’s Violin Concerto with the Kammerorchester Basel.
-Laia regularly plays with the Italy based project Spira mirabilis and has co-founded the chamber music collective Ensemble Vindeleia, which meets bi-annually in northern Spain.
+As the second violinist of the award winning Marmen String Quartet he has appeared in Wigmore Hall London, Philharmonie Berlin, Fundação Calouste Gulbenkian Lisbon, Konserthuset Stockholm and has appeared as a Soloist with Camerata Zurich and most recently performing Robert

-Apart from solo and chamber music performance, Laia has enjoyed playing as a guest in orchestras such as the Zürcher Kammerorchester, Camerata Bern, CHAARTS, BBC Symphony Orchestra, City of Birmingham Symphony Orchestra and Manchester Camerata, among others.
+Camerata, among others.
 His studies have led him to London where Laia learnt at the Royal College of Music under Detlef Hahn, later to the Scuola di Musica di Fiesole under Lorenza Borrani and finally he concluded his studies at the Musik Akademie Basel under Rainer Schmidt.
-Furthermore, Laia has received coaching from musicians such as Leonidas Kavakos, Maxim Vengerov, Thomas Zehetmair and Heinrich Schiff, among others.
+Furthermore, Laia has received coaching from musicians such as Leonidas Kavakos,

 Aljaž Beguš was born in 1985 in Ljubljana, Slovenia.
 He began his musical studies at the age of seven in the Music School Ljubljana Moste-Polje with Joze Kregar and Franc Trzan.
 At thirteen he entered the High School for Music and Ballet of Ljubljana where he studied with Joze Kotar.
 He continued his studies in the Music Academy of Ljubljana with the same professor and was awarded his Diploma in May 2009 with the highest marks.
 In the year 2008, he was accepted in the class of Michel Arrignon at the prestigious Escuela Superior de Musica Reina Sofia in Madrid, Spain, where he studied for two years.